 Strategic fields of action

-To achieve its mission and vision, GFRAS focuses on the three strategic fields of action, discussed below.
+To achieve its mission and vision, GFRAS focuses on four strategic fields of action, discussed below.
 In doing so, it pursues outcomes (changes in behaviour) related to the enabling environment, institutions and organisations (focusing on regional networks as the core of the forum), and human resource development (individual capacities).

 Strategic field 1: Advocacy and support for an enabling policy environment and appropriate investment in rural advisory services